vaibhavrawat043/web_scrapper/README.md

 # FastAPI Web Scraper

-This project is a web scraper built using FastAPI, Selenium, BeautifulSoup, and Redis.
 The scraper fetches product details from a given website, caches the results, and stores the data in a local JSON file.

 ## Features